Teivaz/game-ledger/readme.md

 1. `/api/data/`

    1. `POST` - AL 4.
 Requires header `Content-Type` with the MIME type of the data being stored.
-Upon success the user is set as an owner of the created resource.
+Upon success the user is set as an owner of the created resource and the json object with field `id` is returned containing the identifier of the created resource.
    1. `GET` – AL 4.
 Requires single parameter `id` of the requested resource.
 The response contains header `Content-Type`, `Content-Length` and the binary body containing the data from the `content` field.